redhat-appstudio/infra-deployments/README.md

 Note:

-This section refers to "Grafana cluster" and "Prometheus cluster" as the clusters on which Grafana and Prometheus are deployed, respectively.
+This section uses **Grafana cluster** and **Prometheus cluster** to refer to the clusters on which Grafana and Prometheus are deployed, respectively.
 In a multi-cluster topology, there will be a single cluster on which Grafana is deployed, whereas Prometheus will be deployed on all clusters where metrics needed to be collected.

 ### Setup